pscally1005/pscally1005.github.io/_posts/misc/cooking/2024-09-12-substitutions.md

 <center><img src="/assets/Misc/Cooking/Substitutions/sugar-free.png" alt="" class="smaller-image"><img src="/assets/Misc/Cooking/Substitutions/spoon.png" alt="" class="smaller-image"></center><br>

 &emsp;I don't typically use or buy granular sweeteners, but I have occasionally used them in the past.
-Examples include my <a href="/recipes/rainbow-cookies">Monk Fruit Rainbow Cookies</a> or <a href="/recipes/amaretti">Amaretti Cookies with Monkfruit</a>, where I simply swapped granulated sugar 1:1 with granulated monk fruit.
+Examples include my <a href="/recipes/rainbow-cookies">Monk Fruit Rainbow Cookies</a> or <a href="/recipes/amaretti">Amaretti Cookies with Monkfruit</a>, where I simply swapped granulated <a href="/misc/hidden-sugar">sugar</a> 1:1 with granulated monk fruit.
 I have been wanting to try and make my <a href="/recipes/chocolate-chip-cookies">Classic Chocolate Chip Cookies</a> with allulose and change nothing else to see what differences there are in taste or texture...maybe someday.

 <center><img src="/assets/Misc/Cooking/Substitutions/amaretti.png" alt="" class="smaller-image"><img src="/assets/Misc/Cooking/Substitutions/sugar.png" alt="" class="smaller-image"></center><br>